prmshra/SingleCellData/README.md

 # SingleCellData
-Multimodal single-cell data API, for adding information for -omics like scRNA-seq as well as ATAC-seq, spatial transcriptomics, hyperspectral, methylation(s) and imaging data per cell.
+Multimodal single-cell data API, for adding information for -omics like scRNA-seq as well as ATAC-seq, spatial transcriptomics, hyperspectral, methylation(s) and imaging data per cell across modalities in streaming.